 Individual Interdisciplinary Majors - Students may design majors that are unique to their needs and objectives and that combine course work in more than one department.
 These majors are developed in consultation with students' faculty advisors and with a panel of faculty members from each of the sponsoring departments.
-The applications are considered by the

-Curriculum Development Committee.
+The applications are considered by the Curriculum Development Committee.
 The major normally consists of at least 10 courses, at least six of which are at the 300 or 400 level.
 No more than two courses used to satisfy Distribution Requirements may be included in the major.
-The established individual interdisciplinary major in Archaeology with Latin American concentration requires completion of ten courses relevant to the study of Archaeology, Anthropology, and the Spanish language, plus colloquium and a capstone experience.
-Examples of other individual interdisciplinary majors are: Biopsychology, Environmental Sustainability, North American Archaeology, Religion and Marketing, Women and the Legal System.
+Examples of individual interdisciplinary majors are: Biopsychology, Environmental Sustainability, North American Archaeology, Religion and Marketing, Women and the Legal System.
 Applications are available in the Office of the Registrar.